Protecting Victims of Accidents Caused by Truck Defects

 Common defective truck parts and trucking issues

-Plaxen & Adler, P.A. handles all cases involving defective truck parts.
+Plaxen Adler Muncy, P.A. handles all cases involving defective truck parts.
 Some of the more common cases we see involve:

 - Corroded or failing brakes